Create task

 }

-Please verify the contract is still active by checking its start and end using the GetContract
+Please verify the contract is still active by checking its start and end using the GetContract operation.

 If your contract has expired, reach out to your sales representative to enter into a new contract negotiation.